Romani_ Edith Bruck 2021 300x305

 Edith Bruck (© Gabriella Romani)

 Edith Bruck (née Edith Steinschreiber) was born on 3 May 1931 in Tiszabèrcel, Hungary.
 In 1944 she was deported with her family to the concentration camps of Auschwitz, Dachau, Christianstadt, Landsberg, and Bergen-Belsen, where she lost both her parents and a brother.
-After the end of WW2, she briefly returned to Hungary, lived in Czechoslovakia, and then moved to Israel, where she stayed for three years, until she decided to join her sister in Argentina.
-On her way to South America, however, in 1954, while in Italy, she changed her plans and resolved to stay in Rome where she has lived ever since.
+After the end of WW2, she briefly returned to Hungary, lived in what was then Czechoslovakia, and soon after moved to Israel, where she stayed for three years.
+While working as a dancer for an itinerant dancing troupe, she arrived in Italy in 1954 and resolved to settle in Rome where she has lived ever since.

-As a poet, Bruck has produced several volumes, including Itinerario (1998), Versi vissuti (2018), and Tempi (2021), and translated poetry by Illyés Gyula, Jòzsef Attila, and Miklós Radnóti from Hungarian into Italian, and by Ruth Feldmanfrom English into Italian.
-Bruck’s own work has been translated into Hungarian as well as English, French, German, Danish, and Dutch.
-The winner of several literary prizes (Premio Rapallo Carige [1989] for Lettera alla madre, Premio Viareggio [2009] for Quanta stella c’è nel cielo, and Premio Strega giovani [2021] for Il pane perduto), Edith Bruck has gained national and international recognition for her writings in Holocaust testimony and, more generally, in contemporary Italian literature.
-In 2018 she received a laurea honoris causa in Communication and Journalism from the University of Roma Tre, and in 2019 the University of Macerata awarded her a laurea honoris causa in Modern Philology.
+Bruck is the winner of several literary prizes, among which Premio Rapallo Carige (1989) for Lettera alla madre, Premio Viareggio (2009) for Quanta stella c’è nel cielo, Premio Strega Giovani (2021) for Il pane perduto, and the Premio Campiello (2023) for her career.
+She has gained national and international recognition for her writings in Holocaust testimony and, more generally, in contemporary Italian literature.
+She received a laurea honoris causa in Communication and Journalism from the University of Roma Tre in 2018, in Modern Philology from the University of Macerata in 2019, and in Philosophy from the University of Sassari in 2023.
 Among other honours, in 2021 she received the Cavalieriato di Gran Croce, conferred by the President of the Italian Republic, Sergio Mattarella.

 Compiled by Gabriella Romani (Seton Hall, NJ)